Position overviewPosition title: University Mentor

 • Conduct weekly communication with candidates in person, by phone, video conference, and/or via e-mail;

 • May contribute to placement of candidates in approved local school districts;

 • Contributes to orientation with mentor teachers and principals about teacher education program requirements and maintains ongoing communication with district personnel throughout the candidate’s placement;

 • Maintains current knowledge of effective supervision approaches, such as cognitive coaching, adult learning theory, and current content-specific pedagogy and instructional practices; and,

 • Communicates with Education Programs Director, Teacher Preparation Program Associate Director, and Credential Analyst to address student questions and concerns.

 Job Location: TK-12 School sites in Merced and within a 50 mile driving distance.

-Required: A valid California Clear Credential, a minimum of five years teaching experience in the content area of the teacher candidate being supervised and have recent professional experiences in school settings where the curriculum aligns with the California’s adopted content standards and frameworks.
+- Recent professional experiences in school settings where the curriculum aligns with the California’s adopted content standards and frameworks